 For the record, all of my students already know the formulas for circumference and area, but I strongly doubt any of them actually know why those formulas work.
 Most of my students have been regurgitating those formulas for years without actually knowing one bit of the “why” behind why they work.
 So, from Algebra 1 to Pre-Calc, I think all of my students will really benefit from the conceptual understanding and process of deriving formulas that are introduced in this activity.

 In the first investigation, students are to find and measure 5 circles using string and a yard/meter stick.
 I’m going to let my students go on a bit of a circle scavenger hunt around to school that way they’re not all using the same ones, but I also have 5 circles to print out for classes/students that I know might not be able to handle that amount of freedom.
 I plan to have my students work in groups of two or three.
+If you do decide to have them bring in pies, this would be a super fun option for them to measure all the pies (especially if they’re in varying sizes).

 After students are done with the three parts of the investigation, they get to move onto the coloring activity to apply what they’ve learned.
 I don’t know what it is about coloring, but all of my students LOVE to do these types of activities.
 Regardless of age or gender, they are all down to color.
 This activity is also self-checking because of the way it’s set up.
 There are 10 problems in total that are broken up into two columns.
 Each of the answers from the first column will match up with another answer from the second column.
 The way that the problems match up creates the color-coding key for the picture.